What Is Part II

 |Sep.
 12 OR Sep.
 13, 2020||Part II|

-In order to achieve a passing score, you must demonstrate proficiency in each domain (subject).
+In order to achieve a passing score, you must demonstrate proficiency in each domain.
+The NBCE recommends a passing score of 375 for each domain of the Part II Examination.

 Examinees may withdraw from or reschedule their Parts I, II, III, Physiotherapy computer-based exams using the Prometric scheduling tool.
 After published deadlines, you may not make any changes to your appointment and the NBCE will issue no refunds.